garyzhubc/STAT406-2017/Lecture9/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/kernel0-1.png)

 Note the gaps in the estimated regression function.
 Why do you think they happened?
+We now increase the bandwidth from 50 to 60:

 ``` r
 h <- 60